1.2550 Tool Steel | 60WCrV7

 - Customized production based on samples or technical agreements.

-- 1.2550,60WCrV7 Cold Work Tool Steel Electroslag Remelting (ESR): premium option with higher purity and isotropic properties for critical applications.
+- 1.2550/60WCrV7 Tool Steel Electroslag Remelting (ESR): premium option with higher purity and isotropic properties for critical applications.

 1.2550 Tool Steel | 60WCrV7 Chemical Composition